Interface dermatitis

 This section has been translated automatically.

-Interface dermatitis is characterized by an epitheliotropic, lymphocytic infiltrate leading to chronic, vacuolar damage to basal keratinocytes (and melanocytes) at the epidermis, with signs of apoptosis and its histomorphologically tangible consequences.
+Interface dermatitis is characterized by an epitheliotropic, lymphocytic infiltrate that leads to chronic, vacuolar damage to the basal keratinocytes (and melanocytes) in the epidermis, with signs of apoptosis and its histomorphologically detectable consequences.

-Synonymous with the term "interface dermatitis", the term "lichenoid dermatitis" is also used.
+The term "lichenoid dermatitis" is also used synonymously with the term "interface dermatitis".
 This refers terminologically to lichen ruber and is to be understood as a subgroup of interface dermatitis.

 Classification